Opinion | Why Madison Cawthorn’s hypocrisy should have Democrats celebrating

 While the operational/ideological distinction is certainly meaningful, in truth the public is warmer toward government, even in the abstract, than you might think.
 Last year the Pew Research Center asked respondents whether they preferred “a bigger government providing more services” or “a smaller government providing fewer services,” and a bigger government won by 52 percent to 45 percent.
 Even 25 percent of Republicans said they wanted a bigger government.

-Obviously the parties differ on which services they prefer — Democrats are much more likely to want more spending on Medicare, while Republicans are much more likely to want more military spending, while both like infrastructure.
+Obviously the parties differ on which services they prefer — Democrats are much more likely to want more spending on Medicare, while Republicans are much more likely to want more military spending, and both like infrastructure.
 But there’s something for everyone.

-And every time a Republican like Madison Cawthorn talks about how great it is that government is spending money in his district, he’s making the Democrats’ case for them.
+And every time a Republican such as Cawthorn talks about how great it is that government is spending money in his district, he’s making the Democrats’ case for them.

 That doesn’t mean he’s going to lose to the next Democrat that comes along saying they can more effectively bring home the bacon to Cawthorn’s heavily Republican district.
 But in the big picture, you’d rather have even Republicans setting the expectation that government should be doing things in the places people live that will have a positive impact on their lives.